AP U.S. Government and Politics

 Any homeschooler in grades 9-12 and willing to work hard is welcome to apply.
 This will be a rewarding and challenging course for those who like to follow election cycles, debate policy, understand the news, or just want a great AP course in social studies.
 The time commitment should be around 6-8 hours per week on average.

-American Government by Soomo Learning will be our primary text.
+- American Government by Soomo Learning will be our primary text.
 As a webtext, it offers many interactive and flexible features not available in traditional textbooks.
 Study questions help students stay engaged, investigations add greater depth through multimedia and case studies, and study tools like the webtext reader app allow students to work offline.
 There's even a text-to-speech option that creates an audio version so you can listen to your assignments on the go.
 At $50, it's also cheaper than most textbooks.
+I surveyed the 2018-2019 class and over 80% said they preferred the webtext to a traditional physical textbook!

-This course is designed to be highly interactive both among students and between student and instructor.
+This course is designed to be highly interactive, both among students and between student and instructor.
 Students will regularly engage with each other in discussions, projects, simulations, and even activities like virtual movie nights.
+See the showcases below for some examples.

-Note that there is *not* a specific time when the class meets in a live setting.
+The core of the course materials and interaction will be asynchronous inside our learning management system (Blackboard).
 Students are expected to check the website daily and participate regularly, but not at any particular time of day.
-Other than certain optional activities, everything is available around the clock to accommodate different schedules even students living around the world.
+Other than certain optional activities, everything is available around the clock to accommodate different schedules and even students living around the world.

 Studying U.S. government naturally lends itself to debate over process and policy issues, which can be quite controversial.
 My personal perspective is conservative and constitutionalist with a commitment to principles of limited government, individual liberties, and free markets.
 The supplemental materials I choose and opinions I express will tend to be from that viewpoint.
 However, I believe that truth has nothing to hide, that vigorous debate is important to learning, and that no honest and respectful question is out of line.
 Students who do not share my views will always have their value judgments respected.
+We have enjoyed a variety of ideological perspectives in the 2018-2019 class.
 I appreciate the new curriculum framework's commitment to insisting on "a principled attention to the best arguments on both sides."

-The course will start on September 4th, 2018 and end on May 10th, 2019.
-The AP exam is on Monday, May 6th.
+The course will start on September 4th, 2019 and end after the AP exam on May 4th, 2020.
 There is a one week break for Thanksgiving, two weeks for Christmas, and one week for spring break.

 Audit students have access to all class materials, including automated quizzes.
 However, they do not participate in assigned discussion topics or group projects and do not receive grades or feedback on any written work.
 Although the regular course is certainly preferable for AP exam preparation and a fun experience, audit could be a good option for those who can handle a more self-directed course.
 Just indicate on the application form that the application is for audit status.

+The 2019-2020 school year will be my second year teaching AP U.S. Government.
 As a confirmed political junkie, I remember following election debates, polls, current events, and so forth long before it was normal for my age.
 I attended Patrick Henry College and majored in Government Public Policy, then earned a masters degree in business administration from Regent University.
 While in college, I interned for the prestigious Heritage Foundation in Washington D.C. and Young America's Foundation.
-I have been teaching AP courses online for 14 years and in a traditional classroom for eight.
+I have been teaching AP courses online, including U.S. History and Microeconomics, for 15 years and in a traditional classroom for nine.
 I also served as Administrator and AP Coordinator for Puebla Christian School and wrote AP curriculum for a major online publisher.
 Adding AP U.S. Government in 2018-2019 seemed to be a very natural fit with my background in government and education.
 I am passionate about the fields of government, history, and economics and am thrilled to be able to share that enthusiasm with eager high school students.
-My wife Florina and I have two beautiful daughters, Azrielle (4) and Avianna (2).
+My wife Florina and I have two beautiful daughters, Azrielle (5) and Avianna (2).

 Registration form: click here